-(a) Carrying value of goodwill
+(a) Carrying value of goodwill and intangible assets

 The Group tests annually whether the carrying value of goodwill has suffered any impairment, in accordance with its accounting policy.
 The recoverable amounts of cash-generating units have been determined based on value-in-use calculations.